Leadership

 While the British Dyslexia Association and National Numeracy estimate dyscalculia affects 6% of the population, primary school teachers' observations suggest the prevalence in classrooms could be three times higher, which means many cases go undiagnosed.

-A significant number of primary school children are struggling with maths, with nearly one in five likely to have unidentified dyscalculia, according to this YouGov report by GL Assessment.
+A significant number of primary school children are struggling with maths, and nearly one in five primary teachers think its likely due to unidentified dyscalculia, according to this YouGov report by GL Assessment.

 Dyscalculia is a learning difficulty that affects a person's ability to understand and work with numbers, similar to how dyslexia impacts reading skills.
 The report found that 19% suspect students in their class may have unidentified dyscalculia, while 57% report widespread maths anxiety that is hindering children's progress.